GeneralLex/Alex-Khan/README.md

 <details>
  <summary><h3>👨‍💻 Alex's Coding Journey</h3></summary>
    I am currently in the process of building a few websites that show different functions of HTML, CSS and JS.
 I defeinitely prefer being hands on when it comes to coding its the best way to learn in my opinion.
+I will start to create a journal detailing all this.